How to Spend the Best 2 Days in Kyoto

 A grand, ornate gate with intricate gold and black detailing stands at the entrance of a historic Japanese building.
 People are walking through it, and the sky is overcast.
 The architecture features traditional curved roofs with decorative elements.
 This is a must-visit on your 2 Day Kyoto Itinerary!

-You first “true” sight of the day will be the beautiful Nijō Castle Ninomaru Goten Palace!
+Your first “true” sight of the day will be the beautiful Nijō Castle & Ninomaru Goten Palace!
+The Ninomaru Goten Palace is located inside the fortifications of the Nijo Castle.

 Dating back to 1603, this castle was the Kyoto residence of the first Shogun of the Edo period, Tokugawa Ieyasu.
 This palace complex consists of 6 buildings, all of which are connected to one another.
 The six buildings include waiting rooms, reception rooms, audience rooms, and so forth.

-To bring you back in time, some of these rooms have life-size “dolls” of feudal lords, to show what meetings looked like.
+To bring you back in time, some of these rooms have life-size mannequins of feudal lords, to show what meetings looked like.

-Photos and videos are prohibited, but rest assured you will see incredible architecture and splendid wall paintings.
-Being a palace, there is gold leaf everywhere – including on the wall paintings.
+Photos and videos are prohibited, but rest assured that you’ll see incredible architecture and splendid wall paintings.
+Being a palace, there is gold leaf everywhere, including on the wall paintings.
 Some of my favorite paintings were tigers, cherry blossoms, and Japanese pine trees.

 Once you’ve walked through the Ninomaru Palace, you’ll also get to visit the beautiful gardens.

 Important Note: You will be required to remove your shoes before entering the castle.
-Make sure to bring an extra pair of socks if you’re in sandals prior to your visit.
+Make sure to bring an extra pair of socks if you’re planning on wearing sandals.

 Oike Cafe Lunch